Distributed Network for Publishing Services

 Open access has arrived in science and is increasingly gaining acceptance as a publication model.
 The direct accessibility of scientific results is also increasingly integrated into the requirements of international research funders.
 Global visibility and accessibility, as well as new forms and methods of scientific publishing, make it possible for research results to be published transparently, widely received, and conveniently reused.
 For many years, Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin backed by the Senate Chancellery for Science and Research, have been strongly committed to advancing open access and significantly increasing the number of primary publications by their scientists in open access.

 - The scientific journals section is the responsibility of the university library of Freie Universität Berlin.
-To this end, the internationally widely used publication platform Open Journal Systems (OJS) is to be expanded in such a way that it can be used by all the partner institutions of the BUA.
+To this end, the internationally widely used publication platform Open Journal Systems (OJS) has been expanded in such a way that it can be used by all the partner institutions of the BUA.
 The focus is on publication models that can be financed without article fees.

 - Regarding the publication of books, there are 50 years of publishing experience at Technische Universität Berlin.
-The university library will establish an open access publishing platform for books (high-quality series, monographs, edited volumes, conference volumes) of all partner institutions.
+The university library has established an open access publishing platform for books (high-quality series, monographs, edited volumes, conference volumes) of all partner institutions.
 For this purpose, it is planned to use a powerful technical infrastructure as well as to cooperate with commercial and non-commercial publishers.

 - A publication network requires quality assurance according to subject-specific standards and excellent support for authors, publishers, and editors.